sitegeist/Sitegeist.MagicWand/README.md

 change operations and then restore the data in case of failure.
 The `stash:create`,`stash:restore`,`stash:list` and `stash:cleat` commands of this package allow for a flawless backup-try-restore workflow.

+**Attention: These commands will empty the local database and resources of the flow setup the cli is executed on.
+The data is replaced with the informations from the stash.
+Make shure you understand that before actual using the commands.**

 ### CLI-Examples
 ```
 # Create a backup of the entire database and the directory `Data/Persistent` ("stash entry") under the given name